dvillaseca/cloudscript-server/Readme.md

 >docker-compose build
 >docker-compose up -d

-5º Remember to open the port declared above in your server to the internet
+5º Open the port declared above on your server to the internet.

-This is a very complex feature and can have bugs, please if you find any report them
+This is a complex feature and can have bugs.
+If you find any, please report them.
-**I tried to keep it secure but due to the nature of the feature (remote code execution) do not, for any reason, run this server in any place you have sensitive data or any sensitive services**
+**Do not, for any reason, run this server in any place where you have sensitive data or any sensitive services due to the nature of remote code execution.**

 ### Conecting to the remote server
-In your cloudscript project folder add to your .env file the following variables:
+In your CloudScript project folder, add the following variables to your .env file:
 >REMOTE_SERVER_URL = wss//:{your_domain}:{your_port}
 >REMOTE_SERVER_AUTH = {your_password}